reclaimhosting/dooo-dashboard/README.md

    ./data/copy_reports.sh
    ```

-4. Add it to run in the cron daily
+4. Add it to cron and run daily
 ```bash
 crontab -e
 ```